OST-Observatory/weather_station_website/README.md

 WantedBy=sockets.target
 ```

-Replace 'path_to_home_dir' with the actual Home directory.
+Replace 'path_to_home_dir' with the actual home directory.

 ### 2. Define the service file